schlu/PSD-Font-Reader/README.md

 I am an iOS programmer, not a mac programmer.
 I use this application to get font information out of psd files that I get from designers.
 This code should not be considered production quality, it is an internal devtool I use in my workflow.

-At this time layer styles are not supported, so color information maybe wrong.
+At this time layer styles are not supported, so color information may be wrong.

 ## Credit